hadiparsianNIH/NIHCloudLabAWS/docs/create_athena_database.md

-# Searching the SRA database using Amazon Athena
+# Searching the SRA database using Amazon Athena test

 1) Navigate to the Amazon Athena homepage.
 Click **Data sources and catalogs**.